gabydesir/travelOp/README.md

 1) Auth

 ## Build Strategy
 I will be using the MVC architecture to build my app.
 I will be starting with my database, user authorization and authention, MVC and lastly EJS.

+## Node Modules
+1. Passport, to build a User System with authentication
+2. Axios (CRUD), used to interact with the server
+3. PG-Promise, to read SQL queries on Node
+4. Logger, terminal logger
+5. DotENV, allows .env support
+6. Express, used with Node.js
+7. Path, to set up public folder for static files
+8. Express Session, used to enable sessions, allow users activities and to keep them logged in
+9. Body-Parser, parse HTML and receive json object based on inputs on the server

 ## Time Management
 I set up my auth, then proceeded to CRUD, Twitter API, and lastly styling.